 These soils have the general properties specified for the Gleysolic order and the Gleysol great group.
-They differ from the Orthic Gleysols by lacking a B horizon at least 5 cm thick.
-Thus they consist of a gleyed C horizon with or without organic surface horizons and a thin Ah or B horizon.
+They differ from the Orthic Gleysols in that they lack a B horizon at least 10 cm thick.
+They thus consist of a gleyed C horizon, with or without organic surface horizons, and a thin Ah or B horizon.
+Great Group